This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Olsen’s and Mortensen’s are good places to get your sugar fix.
 Other bakeries are located along Alisal Road and Copenhagen Drive.
 The bakeries have dining rooms.
 Therefore, you can enjoy whatever you get with a cup of coffee or another drink of your preference.

-Bakeries and restaurants sell buckets of butter cookies (they contain three pounds).
+Bakeries and restaurants sell buckets of butter cookies (three pounds of cookies are included).
 These are ideas to take home or give as a gift.

 Try the Aebleskievers

-I just described all the wonderful things you can find in the town’s bakeries but the aebleskivers deserve a special mention.
+I just described all the wonderful things you can find in the town’s bakeries but the aebleskievers deserve a special mention.

 Think about these delicious morsels as a spherical pancake.
 Some say the texture is fluffier and lighter.
 They can be served with raspberry or strawberry jam.

-The Solvang Restaurant has a walk-up window from where aebleskivers can be ordered.
+The Solvang Restaurant has a walk-up window from where aebleskievers can be ordered.
 The restaurant sells everything necessary to prepare them at home (including the pan).

 Eat Danish and Scandinavian Delicacies